vmware-archive/octant/docs/getting-started.md

 For UI changes, see the [README](/web/README.md) located in `web/`.

 If Docker and [Drone](/docs/drone.md) are installed, tests and build steps can run in a containerized environment.

+## e2e Testing

+Cypress will load the dashboard from port 7777.
+Navigate to `web/` then install the Cypress binary `npm install cypress --save-dev`.

+Run the test from the command line with the option of specifying a browser or electron:

+`$(npm bin)/cypress run -b chrome`

+Starts the interactive launcher to load tests in `/cypress`.

+`$(npm bin)/cypress open`